sql-machine-learning/elasticdl/elasticdl/doc/model_building.md

 Arguments:

 - inputs: inputs from dataset
-- training: whether it is training or evaluating
+- training: whether it is training or evaluation

 ### get_model

 `get_model` returns the model instance created.
-+ If user uses [subclass]((https://www.tensorflow.org/guide/keras#model_subclassing), default
++ If users use [subclass]((https://www.tensorflow.org/guide/keras#model_subclassing), default
 implementation can be used which returns `self`.
-+ If user uses [functional API](https://www.tensorflow.org/guide/keras#functional_api), the model instance created should be created.
++ If users use [functional API](https://www.tensorflow.org/guide/keras#functional_api), the model instance created should be returned.

 ### prepare_data_for_a_single_file
 ```